yasir2000/openwrt-oldwiki-md/PPTPClientHowto.rst

 == Requirements ==

 === Packages ===
-Install the ''pptp'' package, and all required packages will be installed:
+Install the ''pptp'', ''kmod-mppe'' and ''kmod-crypto'' package:
 {{{
-ipkg install pptp}}}
+ipkg install pptp kmod-mppe kmod-crypto}}}

 === Modules ===
 If you wish to use encryption, add the following lines to ''/etc/modules'':